Withdrawal Charge definition

 Withdrawal Charge means a charge taken by AUL equal to a percentage of the Account Value withdrawn pursuant to Section 4.8, where the percentage varies by the Participant Account Year in which the withdrawal is made.
 The first Participant Account Year begins on the date when AUL establishes a Participant Account and credits the initial Contribution for the Participant, and ends on the day immediately preceding the next anniversary of such date.
 Each Participant Account Year thereafter begins on such an anniversary date and ends on the day immediately preceding the next succeeding anniversary date.
 The Withdrawal Charge percentage is as follows: During Withdrawal Charge Participant Account Years Percentage However, for any Participant who also participates in AUL Series III group annuity contract GA XX,XXX, the initial Withdrawal Charge percentage under this contract shall be equal to the Withdrawal Charge percentage applicable to the Participant under the AUL Series I group annuity contract from which funds have been transferred to such Series III contract, determined by AUL immediately prior to the date of such transfer, rounded down to the next whole Withdrawal Charge percentage if the Withdrawal Charge percentage under such Series I contract is a fractional Withdrawal Charge percentage.
 However, the Withdrawal Charge percentage under this paragraph shall never be greater than 8%.
 The Withdrawal Charge percentage shall be decreased by 1% for each subsequent Participant Account Year until the Withdrawal Charge percentage equals 4%.
 (However, if the applicable Series I contract Withdrawal Charge percentage is less than 4%, it shall be rounded up to 4% in this contract.)
 This 4% Withdrawal Charge percentage shall be in effect during the next 6 consecutive Participant Account Years.
 Thereafter, the Withdrawal Charge percentage shall be reduced to 0%.
 In no event will the cumulative total of all Withdrawal Charges, including those previously assessed against any amount withdrawn from a Participant Account, exceed 9% of total Contributions allocated to that Participant Account.

-Withdrawal Charge means the fee charged by the trustee/sponsor of a scheme upon withdrawal of accrued benefits from the Scheme.
-This fee is charged as a fixed amount and will be deducted from the withdrawal amount.
-For withdrawal of benefits by instalments, this fee will be withdrawn in addition to the withdrawal amount.
-This charge does not apply to the Conservative Fund, the Core Accumulation Fund and the Age 65 Plus Fund.
-A withdrawal charge for a transfer of benefits, withdrawal of benefits in a lump sum, or withdrawals of benefits by instalments in a year can only include necessary transaction costs incurred or reasonably likely to be incurred in selling or buying investments in order to give effect to the transfer or withdrawal and are payable to a party other than the trustee.
+Withdrawal Charge means the fee charged by the trustee/sponsor of a scheme upon withdrawal of accrued benefits from the scheme.
+This fee is usually charged as a percentage of the withdrawal amount and will be deducted from the withdrawal amount.
+This charge does not apply to an MPF conservative fund.
+A withdrawal charge for a transfer of benefits, withdrawal of benefits in a lump sum, or the first twelve withdrawals of benefits by instalments in a year can only include necessary transaction costs incurred or reasonably likely to be incurred in selling or purchasing investments in order to give effect to the transfer or withdrawal and are payable to a party other than the trustee.

 Withdrawal Charge means a charge taken by AUL equal to a percentage of the Account Value withdrawn pursuant to Section 4.8, where the percentage varies by the number of full years measured from the date a Participant Account is established to the date the Withdrawal Charge is determined.
 Such percentage is as follows: During Account Years Percentage In no event will the cumulative total of all Withdrawal Charges, including those previously assessed against any amount withdrawn from a Participant Account, exceed 9% of total Contributions allocated to that Participant Account.